Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Introduction

 Our contributions are summarized as follows: \begin{itemize}[leftmargin=1em,topsep=2pt,parsep=2pt] \item We propose a novel method that utilizes LLMs to comprehend and transform the semantic and structural information of KGs.
-This approach addresses the issues of missing facts and the inability to leverage semantic information from text in current KG-based recommendation methods. \item We construct an item-item graph based on the semantic relationships of items and introduce a KG semantic-based neighbor augmentation method to enhance item representations.
-This approach effectively captures higher-order relations in the KG and leverages global KG information for better recommendations. \item Extensive experiments are conducted on four real-world datasets to validate the superiority of our method.
-Further analysis demonstrates the rationale behind our approach.
+This approach addresses the issues of missing facts and the inability to leverage semantic information from text in current KG-based recommendation methods. \item We propose leveraging both local KG information and global KG information with LLMs.
+In addition, we design a retrieval-augmented method to enhance item representation learning. \item Extensive experiments are conducted on four real-world datasets to validate the superiority of our method.
+Further analysis demonstrates the rationale behind our approach. \end{itemize}